 Zurich is a leading global city and among the world’s largest financial centres despite having a relatively small population.
 The city is home to many financial institutions and banking companies.
 Many of Switzerland’s research and development centres are concentrated in the Greater Zurich area and the low tax rates and canton funding subsidies attract overseas companies to set up their headquarters or finance treasury services in the city.

-Let’s explore 15 things to do in Zürich
+Let’s explore 15 things you must do in Zürich.